bbauska/zombiePolitics/README.md

-great challenges ofthe current moment is to try to understand the conditions that have allowed it to once again shape American politics and culture, given the enor­ mous problems, including the current recession, it has produced at all levels of' American society in the last thirty years.
+great challenges ofthe current moment is to try to understand the conditions that have allowed it to once again shape American politics and culture, given the enor­ mous problems, including the current recession, it has produced at all levels of' American society in the last thirty years.</p>

-Part of the explanation for the enduring quality of such a destructive politics can be found in the lethal combination of money power, and education that the right wing has had a stranglehold on since the early 1970s.
+<p>Part of the explanation for the enduring quality of such a destructive politics
+can be found in the lethal combination of money power, and education that the right wing has had a stranglehold on since the early 1970s.
 Financial power plus an insightful understanding of the importance of cultural politics has allowed conser­